psychoutmedia/sales_email_manager_agent/README.md

 A powerful Python tool that leverages OpenAI agents, custom agent tools, and seamless handoff orchestration to automate cold email outreach, enforce budget limits, and capture detailed usage analytics for recruiters and development teams.

-> **Elevator pitch:** A robust AI-driven sales email manager that crafts, sends, and monitors outreach with built-in budget control, usage analytics, and pluggable persona tools.
+> **Elevator pitch:** A robust AI-driven sales email manager that crafts, sends, and monitors outreach with built-in budget control, usage analytics, multi-model support, and pluggable persona tools.

 ---

 ## 🔍 Key Features Demonstrated

 * **Modular Agent Framework**: Utilizes multiple GPT-4o-mini personas (Professional, Engaging, Busy) orchestrated by a manager agent to generate optimized email copy.
+* **Multi-Model LLM Tools**: Side-by-side integration with five backends—including OpenAI GPT-4o-mini, Google Gemini 2.0 Flash, DeepSeek Chat, and Groq Llama‑3.3—so you can compare performance and pick the best responder.
+* **Multi-Model Support**: Integrates with **five** LLM backends—OpenAI GPT-4o-mini, Google Gemini 2.0 Flash, DeepSeek Chat, Groq Llama‑3.3‑70b, and more—for side-by-side performance comparisons and best-response selection.
 * **Agent Tools Ecosystem**: Three specialized sales agent tools—`ColdEmailPersonaPro`, `ColdEmailPersonaEngage`, and `ColdEmailPersonaBusy`—each optimized for different tones and buyer profiles.
 * **Intelligent Tool Orchestration & Handoffs**: The Sales Manager agent automatically invokes each persona tool in sequence, evaluates their outputs, and selects the best-performing email.
 Once chosen, it hands off to the **Email Manager** agent for formatting, dispatch, and delivery tracking.
 * **Automated Sending**: Integrated SendGrid function-tool handles email dispatch, complete with error handling, retry logic, and delivery status callbacks.